 An introductory overview of fundamental concepts of language, culture, and identity that relates them to foreign/second language learning and teaching.
 This course is not language-specific but rather addresses general questions related to learning and using more than one language.

 This course offers a foundation for developing competence as a professional second language instructor.
 In classes exploring theories of second language instruction, students discover the strengths and weaknesses of traditional and popular methodologies and integrated approaches applied to such areas as communicative competence and general language skill development.

 APPLS 306R - Second Language Assessment and Testing

 This course explores the principles of second language testing - reliability, validity, practicality, authenticity, and impact - and applies them to language classrooms and high stakes proficiency tests such as the TOEFL.
 It considers the implications of testing for both teachers and students.
 Of interest to prospective teachers of English and other languages.

 There are two different academic plans open to students participating in Applied Language Studies:

 Students who want to explore the variables that determine second language learning success.
 If you are interested in how people learn, teach, and assess second languages, and the linkages between language, culture and identity, the APPLS minor is a great fit for you.

 To register on Quest, students must complete and submit the Plan Modification Form to the Registrar's Office.

-To graduate with the APPLS minor, students must declare the minor on their Intent to Graduate Form.
+To graduate with the APPLS minor, students must declare the minor on their Application to Graduate form.